MicrosoftDocs/fabric-docs/docs/real-time-hub/add-source-azure-event-hubs.md

 - You need to have appropriate permission to get access keys for the event hub.
 The event hub must be publicly accessible and not behind a firewall or secured in a virtual network.

 ## Get events from an Azure event hub
-You can get events from an Azure event hub into Real-time hub in one of the ways:
+You can get events from an Azure event hub into Real-Time hub in one of the ways:

 - Using the **Get events** experience
 - Using the **Microsoft sources** tab